 If you are observing conversion uplift for your flows over a significant period of time, we recommend you disable the Control group setting for your flow.
 Once this is done, all the users entering the flow can potentially receive the action campaigns configured in the flow.

-Control group users if re-enter the flow they will also be eligible to receive the action campaigns.
-The list of previous control group users is also purged, so if the control group is added again the CG user distribution will start from scratch without any influence of the previous control group.
+If the Control group users re-enter the flow, they will also be eligible to receive the action campaigns.
+The list of previous control group users is also purged, so if the control group is added again the CG user distribution will start from scratch without any influence from the previous control group.

 What happens if I remove the Control group by accident?